 General AWS Cost Anomaly Detection FAQs

-Cost Anomaly Detection helps you detect and alert on any abnormal or sudden spend increases in your AWS account.
-This is possible by using machine learning to understand your spend patterns and trigger alert as they seem abnormal.
+AWS Cost Anomaly Detection (CAD) helps you detect and receive alerts on abnormal or sudden spend increases in your AWS account.
+This is possible by using machine learning to understand your spend patterns and trigger alerts when they seem abnormal.

 Q: How can I customize monitors to evaluate for anomalies?

-Cost Anomaly Detection allows you to segment your spend by different dimensions (AWS Services, Linked Accounts, Cost Allocation Tags, and Cost Categories).
-This segmentation allows Cost Anomaly Detection to detect more granular anomalies and customize alerting preferences.
+CAD allows you to segment your spend by different dimensions (AWS Services, Linked Accounts, Cost Allocation Tags, and Cost Categories), to detect more granular anomalies and customize alerting preferences.

 Q: How many monitors can be attached to each alert subscription?

-Cost Anomaly Detection allows you to create up to 101 monitors.
+CAD allows you to create up to one AWS Service Monitor and 100 custom monitors (Linked Accounts, Cost Allocation Tags, Cost Categories).
 You can attach up to the maximum of all 101 monitors to an alert subscription.

 Q: How many recipients can be attached to each alert subscription?